 You will have to draft a development plan along with its strategy.
 From the strategy you will define the driving decisions of your initiative that will allow you to reach the goals of your plan.

-4. Make your financial plan
+4. Prepare an accurate financial plan

 5. Define the development project’s operational program